Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 \subsubsection{Setup}

-In this section, we present the results of using OOD unlabelled data for semi-supervised learning.
-In this setting, the unlabelled data consists of images belonging to the same expression categories but originating from different sources and therefore having a different distribution.
-Specifically, we use AffectNet as the unlabelled dataset, which is the largest of the three datasets, and FER13 and RAF-DB as the labelled datasets.
-Similar to the previous experiments, we report the results for 10, 25, 100, and 250 labelled samples per category as the labelled set and all available images from AffectNet as the unlabelled set.
+In this section, we present the results of OOD semi-supervised learning.
+In this setting, the unlabelled data consists of images belonging to the same expression categories as the labelled data but originating from different sources and therefore having a different distribution.
+Specifically, we use a pre-defined number of samples (10, 25, 100, or 250 labelled samples per class) from the training set of FER-13 and RAF-DB as the labelled data and the complete training set (images without labels) of AffectNet as unlabelled (OOD) data.
+The accuracy is reported on the validation set of the FER-13 and RAF-DB datasets, respectively.